jahnvidave04/Clustering-Data-Analysis-with-SPSS/README.md

 5 Analyze clusters and state profiles

 # Problem
 A small law and Garden firm is interested in understanding the landscape of consumers in the L&G marked based on a host of demographic, behavioral and psychographic variables.
+The task is to provide them with the best segmentation schema guided by data and create segment personas so that they can effectively market their services.

 Clustering